clemsonciti/palmetto-documentation/docs/owner.md

 3. cannot themselves be preempted.

 Preempted jobs are automatically requeued.
-Owner jobs have a maximum walltime of 336 hours
+Owner jobs have a maximum wall time of 336 hours
 (2 weeks).

 ### Current compute hardware and pricing

-The node in phase 27 configuration currently available for purchase at subsidized rate for Clemson faculty/staff is **$7500** for a period of **4 years**:
+The configuration of nodes from phase 27 includes:

 * 2 x Intel Xeon CLX 6258R (for a total of 56 cores)
 * 2 x NVIDIA A100 GPU (40GB mem per GPU)